-John Ruskusky, a partner in Nixon Peabody’s Commercial Litigation practice group, is a trial attorney who represents companies and individuals in high-stakes and bet-the-company business disputes.
-John also serves on the firm’s Pro Bono committee.
+John Ruskusky, a partner in Nixon Peabody’s Litigation department, is a business counselor and trial attorney who represents companies and individuals in high-stakes and bet-the-company business disputes.
+John leads the firm’s Complex Disputes practice group, leads the Medical Device, Pharmaceutical and Diagnostic Health team, co-leads the Biometric Information Privacy Act team, and also serves on the firm’s Pro Bono committee.

-I counsel businesses and their executives, members and owners in a wide range of disputes, including large business transactions (such as distribution and purchase agreements), life sciences and medical devices, fiduciary duty claims and dissolution and valuation.
-Some of my relevant experience includes the following:
+I counsel businesses and their owners, officers, and investors in a wide range of disputes, including large business transactions (such as distribution and purchase agreements), life sciences and medical devices, food and beverage disputes, fiduciary duty claims, data privacy matters, and dissolution and valuation.
+Some of my relevant recent experience includes the following:

 I represent corporate clients in a variety of False Claims Act cases, including those at the pre-intervention stage.
-My experience includes Department of Defense, Department of Education and General Services Administration matters.
+My experience includes Department of Defense, Department of Education, General Services Administration, and healthcare matters.

 I also represent clients in government investigations and proceedings, including the Department of Defense, the Department of Justice and the Internal Revenue Service.